casimp/pyxe/docs/background.rst

 .. math:: \sigma_{xx} = \frac{E}{(1 + \mu)(1 - 2\mu)} \left[(1 - \mu)\epsilon_{xx} + \mu(\epsilon_{yy} + \epsilon_{zz})\right].

-The EDXD system captures the peak shifts and therefore the strain in 2D (nominally in x and y).
-The peak shifts and strain information in the orientation along the beam are not computed.
+In both monochromatic and energy dispersive diffraction we typically capture the peak shifts and therefore the strain in 2D (nominally in x and y).
+The peak shift and strain in the orientation along the beam are not measured.
 Stress cannot be calculated unless additional information is available.
 One situation in which it is possible to calculate stress is under a plane strain criterion.
 In this scenario material along one axis (in this case along the beam direction) is under constraint and the strain can be approximated to zero.
 Ignoring poisson ratio effects, the full strain tensor collapses down to the 2D in-plane state such that:

 .. math::  \epsilon_{ij} =
   \begin{pmatrix}  \epsilon_{xx} & \epsilon_{xy} & \epsilon_{xz} \\